-Create a fun gift for a little one with this On the Go Reading Pillow tutorial & pattern!
+Create a fun handmade gift for a little one with this FREE On the Go Reading Pillow Pattern!
 This is the ORIGINAL reading pillow pattern.

 A few years ago, I decided to revamp some pillows I made for my nephews a few Christmases ago.
 I did them quickly (like in an hour) and always thought that I could have done a better job.

 Regardless my sister says that her boys took them to bed every night and kept all kinds of treasures in the pocket.
 I gifted the pillows with a flashlight because there is something charming about a little kid staying up late to read at night.